-While Rule 13 (b) states that candidates registering for the Part 3 Examination should have undertaken a minimum of 12 months professional experience working in the European Economic Area (EEA), the Channel Islands or the Isle of Man under the supervision of an architect, candidates should understand that the Part 3 Examination assesses UK practice and law.
+While Rule 15.3 (b) states that candidates registering for the Part 3 Examination should have undertaken a minimum of 12 months professional experience working in a Relevant European Territory under the supervision of an architect, candidates should understand that the Part 3 Examination assesses UK practice and law.
 Professional experience is an essential part of the Part 3 qualification and plays a key role in helping candidates meet the Part 3 criteria.
-It is, therefore, recommended that candidates undertake a minimum of 12 months' professional experience in the UK as those candidates whose experience lies purely outwith the UK may find it difficult to acquire the necessary knowledge, understanding and skills of architectural practice to sit the Part 3 Examination.
+It is, therefore, recommended that candidates undertake a minimum of 12 months professional experience in the UK as those candidates whose experience lies purely out with the UK may find it difficult to acquire the necessary knowledge, understanding and skills of architectural practice to be successful in the Part 3 Examination.